Post job

 Wiring technicians install and conduct maintenance on wiring in electronic products.
 They are responsible for ensuring that machines are in working condition, and they continuously review products to ensure only good products are released to customers.
 They must have the ability to understand wiring schematics.

-But both careers also use different skills, according to real lead electrician resumes.
-While lead electrician responsibilities can utilize skills like "hand tools," "ladders," "switches," and "transformers," some apprentices use skills like "pet," "customer service," "basic math," and "apprenticeship."
+Each career also uses different skills, according to real lead electrician resumes.
+While lead electrician responsibilities can utilize skills like "hand tools," "ladders," "switches," and "transformers," apprentices use skills like "pet," "customer service," "basic math," and "apprenticeship."

 The electrical supervisor oversees electricians' performance, training them for the repair and maintenance of equipment.
 They are responsible for enhancing their skills to create and design electrical operating systems in order to prevent malfunctions causing electric short circuits or shock.
 They also initiate the monitoring of electrical equipment.
 They are to help electricians install electrical equipment in establishments and homes, following standard safety protocols imposed by the state.
 When a defect is observed, they can quickly troubleshoot and start repair.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from lead electricians resumes, they are more likely to have skills like "electrical equipment," "ladders," "emt," and "switches."
-But a wiring technician might have skills like "safety procedures," "fiber optic," "wire harnesses," and "cat5."
+The required skills of the two careers differ considerably.
+For example, lead electricians are more likely to have skills like "electrical equipment," "ladders," "emt," and "switches."
+But a wiring technician is more likely to have skills like "safety procedures," "fiber optic," "wire harnesses," and "cat5."

-Wiring technicians are known to earn similar educational levels when compared to lead electricians.
-Additionally, they're 1.5% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.
+Wiring technicians earn the best pay in the finance industry, where they command an average salary of $42,662.
+Lead electricians earn the highest pay from the energy industry, with an average salary of $58,643.wiring technicians typically earn similar educational levels compared to lead electricians.
+Specifically, they're 1.5% less likely to graduate with a Master's Degree, and 0.2% less likely to earn a Doctoral Degree.